Altinn/altinn-studio-docs/content/app/design/guidelines/components/helptext/_index.en.md

 weight: 80
 ---

-You can also use the helper text field to explain rules, terms or explain why the information is necessary.
+You can also use the help text field to explain rules, terms or explain why the information is necessary.

 ### Guidelines:
 - Helper texts are placed together with a label or title that needs further explanation.